 The crisis, however, created a positive climate for rapid change in these areas.
-According to a report from Morgan Stanley Research, the urgent need to trace and treat the novel coronavirus has illuminated the benefits of streamlined healthcare regulations and promoted innovation in telemedicine, digital health technologies, and the development of better ways to share medical data safely, while protecting privacy.
+According to a report from Morgan Stanley Research, the urgent need to trace and treat the virus illuminated the benefits of streamlined healthcare regulations and promoted innovation in telemedicine, digital health technologies, and the development of better ways to share medical data safely, while protecting privacy.

 Here are some more highlights of how coronavirus is changing healthcare — developments that will likely influence the practice of medicine and patient care long after COVID-19 is no longer a medical crisis.

 Telemedicine was already a relatively small but growing area of healthcare before the coronavirus pandemic.
 But now its use and related modalities have exploded.